NewPath-Consulting/wap-addon-member-directory/README.md

 4. Add a License key under WildApricot Press > Licensing.

-To install this add-on, you must install [Wild Apricot Press](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md) first.
+To install this add-on, you must install [NewPath Wild Apricot Press](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md) first.
 You will also need to obtain a license key, at the [NewPath website](https://newpathconsulting.com/wap), to enable this add-on.

 The add-on can be installed using the standard plugin installation procedure.
 Go to Plugins -> Add New and upload the plugin archive file.
 Once installed, go to the [WAP License Key screen](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md#licensing-wawp) > (WAP Settings > Licensing), to add your WAP license key.
 Free add-ons, such as the Member Directory, use the same license key, as the core WAP plugin.